 Mother’s groups can be like speed dating: you just have to keep going around the circle until you click with someone.
 And when you click, you will really click.
 A good mummy friend will be your most valuable lifeline for the next 10 years and beyond.
+So it’s worth persisting with the speed dating!

 1. Super Organised Mum